 Ivory Mix: The creator of Ivory Mix has a stock photo membership, but you can also sign up for her email list and get access to her free photo library.
 It’s updated each month with anywhere from 2-10 new photos.

-Canva: If you use Canva for Work, you also get access to their stock photo library at no additional cost!
+Canva: If you use Canva Pro, you also get access to their stock photo library at no additional cost!
 A lot of the images I use on Pinterest come from Canva because it’s convenient.